ckan/ckan/doc/maintaining/configuration.rst

               est convallis tempor.
 Curabitur lacinia pulvinar nibh.
 Nam a sapien.

-          # the string with space-separated list of validators, applied to the value of option.
+          # a space-separated list of validators, applied to the value of option.
           validators: not_missing boolean_validator

           # shortcut for the most common option types.
 It adds validators, so you cannot use it
           # when `validators` are specified(in this case `type` is silently ignored).
-          # Valid types are: bool, int, list, dynamic
+          # Valid types are: bool, int, list, dynamic (see below for more information on dynamic
+          # options)
           type: bool

           # boolean flag that marks config option as experimental.
 Such options are hidden from